RyBlue29/Duck-Hunt/README.md

 For a final project for Digital Systems, myself and a peer challenged ourselves to leverage my processor designed in Verilog and simulated on an FPGA to do something.
 We chose to simulate a shooting gallery game like one you would see at Bass Pro Shops.

 ## Proccesor Design
-This processor was a five stage pipelined processor with bypassing.
+This processor was a five stage pipelined processor with bypassing. <br />
-size: 32 bit
+size: 32 bit <br />
-speed: 100 MHz
+speed: 100 MHz <br />
-adder/subtractor: Carry Look-ahead Adder
+adder/subtractor: Carry Look-ahead Adder <br />
-multiplier: Modified Booths algorithm
+multiplier: Modified Booths algorithm  <br />
-Divider: Non Restoring algorithm
+Divider: Non Restoring algorithm <br />

 ## Inputs and Outputs
 My processor inputs included phototransistors at each of the four targets,a joystick to aim the laser gun, and a button to fire the laser.
 A “Start” button input initiated a “game,” allowing control of the Servo motors and commencing a 30 second countdown.
 The required outputs included a display to reflect the user’s “score” , two Servo motors motors for altitude and azimuth control, and an LED at each target.